stargazerZJ/yexi/README.md

 **Important Note**: This module requires `pytorch` to be installed, which is a huge library.
 Be sure to have enough space and time to install it.

 ## Installation
+- Clone the repository.
+- Install the required packages by running `pip install -r requirements.txt`.
-- Clone the repository and copy the `yexi` folder to your project.
+- Copy the `yexi` folder to your project.

 ## Usage
 ```python